-This report is submitted by the audit committee of the Board of Directors (the "Board") of Eton Pharmaceuticals, Inc. (the "Company").
+This report is submitted by the audit committee of the board of directors of the Company.
 The audit committee currently consists of the three directors whose names appear below.
-None of the members of the audit committee is an officer or employee of the Company, and the Board has determined that each member of the audit committee is "independent" for audit committee purposes as that term is defined under Rule 10A-3 of the Exchange Act, and the applicable rules of the NASDAQ Stock Market LLC ("NASDAQ").
-Each member of the audit committee meets the requirements for financial literacy under the applicable rules and regulations of the SEC and NASDAQ.
+None of the members of the audit committee is an officer or employee of the Company, and the Board has determined that each member of the audit committee is "independent" for audit committee purposes as that term is defined under Rule 10A-3 of the Exchange Act, and the applicable rules of the Nasdaq.
+Each member of the audit committee meets the requirements for financial literacy under the applicable rules and regulations of the SEC and Nasdaq.
 The Board has designated Mr. Maier as an "audit committee financial expert," as defined under the applicable rules of the SEC.
 The audit committee operates under a written charter adopted by the Board.